nodejs/snap/README.md

 This repository contains a master script [snapcraft.yaml.sh](./snapcraft.yaml.sh), and a Snap build definition file that it creates, [snapcraft.yaml](./snapcraft.yaml). **snapcraft.yaml should never be edited manually**, it is the product of the script.

 This repository contains a branch for each track/channel published to the Snap store.
-The `master` branch represents the "edge" channel, while the `nodeXX` branches represent the major release lines (e.g. `node14` for Node.js 14.x.x).
+The `main` branch represents the "edge" channel, while the `nodeXX` branches represent the major release lines (e.g. `node14` for Node.js 14.x.x).
 These release lines are published to the "stable" channel on a track named after the release line. e.g. Node.js 14.x.x releases are published as `14/stable`.

 Each branch, contains both a snapcraft.yaml.sh script and a snapcraft.yaml definition file.
 These are different between releases as compile requirements change.

-**Changes to the build definition should be made in the snapcraft.yaml.sh script for the relevant branch.** For changes to "edge" (nightly / master) releases, change the snapcraft.yaml.sh script on the `master` branch.
+**Changes to the build definition should be made in the snapcraft.yaml.sh script for the relevant branch.** For changes to "edge" (nightly / main) releases, change the snapcraft.yaml.sh script on the `main` branch.
 For changes to the "14/stable" releases, change the snapcraft.yaml.sh on the `node14` branch.
 All changes should be made via Pull Request targetting the appropriate branch.

 ### Watching for releases

 This repository uses GitHub Actions on a timer (cron) schedule.
 See [.github/workflows/cron.yml](./.github/workflows/cron.yml).
-The Action configuration is set to run for the `master` branch and for each major release line that is currently being published to the Snap store using a matrix configuration.
+The Action configuration is set to run for the `main` branch and for each major release line that is currently being published to the Snap store using a matrix configuration.

 Upon run, for each branch, this repository is cloned and the snapcraft.yaml.sh script is run with arguments that tell it what to do. `-rXX` is supplied to specify the release line (e.g. `-r14`, this is omitted for "edge" releases) and `-gnode14` is supplied to specify the Git branch to operate on (more on this below).